hapijs/hapi/API.md

         - `'attachment'`
         - `'inline'`
-    - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a precompressed version of the file to serve if the request supports content encoding.
+    - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a pre-compressed version of the file to serve if the request supports content encoding.
       Defaults to `false`.

 No return value.